 Cards can come in handy quite a bit.
 Still, even the best debit cards for kids come with some disadvantages.
 These downsides are minor and aren’t deal-breakers, but they’re worth mentioning:

-- Fees — Companies make money from fees; you can be charged for anything from activating the card to ATM withdrawals.
+- Fees — Companies make money from fees.
+This means you can be charged for anything from activating the card to ATM withdrawals.
 In essence, these can add up quickly, especially if you don’t pay attention.

 - Debit cards don’t affect the credit score — Neither prepaid nor regular debit cards affect your or your kid’s credit scores.
 And although they can’t improve your kid’s credit score, they can teach them how to properly manage a credit card and have a good credit score.